zekicaneksi/Audio-Converter-Site/frontend/README.md

 # frontend

+Next.js (React) along with MUI is used for the frontend.

-## Getting Started
+## Development

-First, run the development server:
+Run the development server;

 ```bash
 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) to see the homepage.